 - If you want two-sided scanning capability, you’ll need to move up to something like the higher-end Fujitsu ScanSnap.

-After you’ve scanned your files and moved them to their virtual homes, you’ll want to create names for them that easily identify the contents and maybe indicate when they should be purged.
+After you’ve scanned your files and moved them to their virtual homes, you’ll want to create file names that easily identify the contents and indicate when they should be purged.

 - If you need to create naming standards, think of a naming approach that feels intuitive to you.
 Some tips to consider with your naming of files is to start with the date (YYYY_MM_DD), so your files can easily be sorted within their folders (e.g. 2015_06-08_GatesRpt_v.3).